 We invest our excess cash balances in short-term and long-term marketable securities, principally corporate notes and government securities.
-At June 30, 2005, substantially all of our securities were classified as available-for-sale.
-All available-for-sale securities are recorded at fair market value and unrealized gains and losses are included in accumulated other comprehensive (loss) income in shareholders equity, net of related tax effects.
-Realized gains and losses and declines in value, if any, judged to be other than temporary on available-for-sale securities are reported in other expense.
+At September 30, 2005, substantially all of our securities were classified as available-for-sale.
+All available-for-sale securities are recorded at fair market value and unrealized gains and losses are included in accumulated other comprehensive loss in shareholders-equity, net of related tax effects.
+Realized gains and losses and declines in value, if any, judged to be other-than-temporary on available-for-sale securities are reported in other expense.
 In the first quarter of 2005, we recognized a charge of approximately \$3.1 million for certain unrealized losses on available-for-sale securities that were determined to be other-than-temporary, because we knew the securities would be sold prior to a potential recovery of their decline in value.
-Any future determinations that unrealized losses are other than temporary could have an impact on earnings.
+Any future determinations that unrealized losses are other-than-temporary could have an impact on earnings.
 The cost of available-for-sale securities sold is based on the specific identification method.
 We have established guidelines that maintain safety and provide adequate liquidity in our available-for-sale portfolio.
 These guidelines are periodically reviewed and modified to take advantage of trends in yields and interest rates.

 As part of our strategic product development efforts, we invest in equity securities of certain biotechnology companies with which we have collaborative agreements.
 Statement of Financial Accounting Standards No. 115, or SFAS 115, Accounting for Certain Investments in Debt and Equity Securities, addresses the accounting for investment in marketable equity securities.
-As a matter of policy, we determine on a quarterly basis whether any decline in the fair value of a marketable security is temporary or other than temporary.
-Unrealized gains and losses on marketable securities are included in other comprehensive income in shareholders equity, net of related tax effects.
-If a decline in the fair value of a marketable security below our cost basis is determined to be other than temporary, such marketable security is written down to its estimated fair value of the security, the duration of the security s decline, and prospects for the company, including favorable clinical trial results, new product initiatives and new collaborative agreements.
-In the first three months of 2005, we recognized a \$9.2 million charge for the impairment of an investment that was determined to be other than temporary following a decline in value during the first quarter of 2005 due to unfavorable clinical results and the future prospects for the company.
-Any future determinations that unrealized losses are other than temporary could have an impact on earnings.
-At June 30, 2005, we had no unrealized losses related to these marketable securities.
-The fair market value of these marketable securities totaled \$9.8 million at June 30, 2005.
+As a matter of policy, we determine on a quarterly basis whether any decline in the fair value of a marketable security is temporary or other-than-temporary.
+Unrealized gains and losses on marketable securities are included in accumulated other comprehensive loss in shareholders equity, net of related tax effects.
+If a decline in the fair value of a marketable security below our cost basis is determined to be other-than-temporary, such marketable security is written-down to its estimated fair value with a charge to current earnings.
+The factors that we consider in our assessments include the fair market value of the security, the duration of the security s decline, and prospects for the company, including favorable clinical trial results, new product initiatives and new collaborative agreements.
+In the first three months of 2005, we recognized a \$9.2 million charge for the impairment of an investment that was determined to be other-than-temporary following a decline in value during the first quarter of 2005 due to unfavorable clinical results and the future prospects for the company.
+Any future determinations that unrealized losses are other-than-temporary could have an impact on earnings.
+At September 30, 2005, we had no unrealized losses related to these marketable securities.
+The fair market value of these marketable securities totaled \$8.0 million at September 30, 2005.